Meet the Team at IS-Instruments

 Nicholas Bantin is a former investment banker who worked in the City of London for more than 30 years with the Canadian Imperial Bank of Commerce and Bank of America.
 Nicholas has vast experience in corporate finance and lending before moving in 1990 to manage CIBC’s proprietary portfolios.
 While running the portfolios, Nicholas developed a liquidity fund to protect the Bank against catastrophic events such as those witnessed in 2007-8.
 After the Quebec Referendum in 1995, he moved to Bank of America to run the London proprietary portfolios.

 Nicholas retired from the City in 2001 and decided to work with small technology companies to help them achieve their ambitions.
-Given the lack of support from the banks towards growing SMEs, Nicholas is now developing new funding structures to enable SMEs to manage their funding gaps.
+Given the lack of support from banks for growing SMEs, Nicholas is developing new funding structures to help SMEs manage their funding gaps.

 Outside of work, Nicholas enjoys politics (especially debating it over a pint!), watching the rugby and entertaining his grandson.